nf-core/cutandrun/docs/output.md

 ![plot](/Users/cheshic/dev/repos/luslab/cutandrun/docs/images/output/mqc_05_fastqc_per_sequence_gc_content.png)

-#### Overrepresented sequences
+#### Overrepresented Sequences

 FastQC provides three reports that focus on overrepresented sequences at the read level.
 All three must be looked at both before and after trimming to gain a detailed view of the types of sequence duplication that your samples contain.

-A normal high-throughput library will contain a diverse set of sequences, with no individual sequence making up a tiny fraction of the whole.
-Finding that a single sequence is very overrepresented in the set either means that it is highly biologically significant, or indicates that the library is contaminated, or not as diverse as you expected.
+A normal high-throughput library will contain a diverse set of sequences with no individual sequence making up a large fraction of the whole.
+Finding that a single sequence is overrepresented in the set either means that it is biologically significant, or indicates that the library is contaminated, or not as diverse as you expected.

 The sequence duplication level plot shows percentages of the library that has a particular range of duplication counts.
 For example, the plot below shows that for some samples ~10% of the library has > 100 duplicated sequences.
 While not particularly informative on its own, if problems are identified in subsequent reports, it can help to identify the scale of the duplication problem.

 ![plot](/Users/cheshic/dev/repos/luslab/cutandrun/docs/images/output/mqc_06_fastqc_sequence_duplication_levels.png)

 The second two reports must be read together both before and after trimming for maximum insight.
-The first report, overrepresented sequences shows the % of identified sequences in each library; the second, adapter content, shows a cumulative plot of adapter content at each base position.
-Due to the short insert length for CUT&RUN, 25 bp sequencing is possible for samples.
+The first report, overrepresented sequences, shows the % of identified sequences in each library; the second, adapter content, shows a cumulative plot of adapter content at each base position.
+Due to the short insert length for CUT&RUN, 25 b.p. read length sequencing is possible for samples.
 When the sequencing length increases, more of the sequencing adapters will be sequenced.
-These sequences should be trimmed off therefore it is important to look at both of these plots after trimming to check that the adapter content has been removed and there are only small levels of overrepresented sequences.
+These sequences should be trimmed off, therefore, it is important to look at both of these plots after trimming to check that the adapter content has been removed and there are only small levels of overrepresented sequences.
 A clear adapter content plot after trimming but where there are still significant levels of overrepresented sequences could indicate something biologically significant or experimental error such as contamination.

 **A 25 b.p CUT&Tag experiment with clear reports even before trimming**